Improving Content Retrieval in IG Saved

 Wire-frame prototype

 3 initial wireframe concepts were created and validated through feedback from the same 6 interview participants.
+To maintain visual familiarity and realistic interaction patterns, the wireframes were built using Instagram’s existing design system.

 3 initial wireframe concepts were created and validated through feedback from the same 6 interview participants.
+To maintain visual familiarity and realistic interaction patterns, the wireframes were built using Instagram’s existing design system.

 Refining Collections